Babesia Symptoms: Why This Tick-Borne Infection Is Often Missed

-Babesia is frequently missed—even when patients have classic symptoms.
+Babesia symptoms are frequently missed—even when patients have classic signs of infection.

 Unlike articles that focus only on symptom lists, this article explains why Babesia is commonly overlooked, difficult to test for, and often confused with other conditions.

-Babesia is a malaria-like parasite spread by ticks and commonly found alongside Lyme disease.
+Babesia is a malaria-like parasite transmitted primarily by blacklegged ticks and commonly found alongside Lyme disease.
 Unlike Lyme disease, which is caused by a bacterium, Babesia infects red blood cells—leading to systemic, fluctuating symptoms that are frequently misattributed.

 For a complete overview of symptoms, testing, and treatment, visit the Babesia hub.